-Type of query Result of query Business rules on parameters Selected Ship Call Central SSN will provide the ship call with the specified ShipCallID.
-HAZMAT information in results is as reported before departure from the port.
+Type of query Result of query Business rules on parameters HAZMAT information in results is as valid before arrival to the port.
+Selected Ship Call Central SSN will provide the ship call with the specified ShipCallID.
+HAZMAT or bunkers information in results is as reported before departure from the port.
 ShipCallID is mandatory Get Active HAZMAT For Selected Ship Central SSN will provide the most relevant ship call and associated HAZMAT details which are active at StartDate/Time.
-Information may come from different PortPlus messages (different values of ShipCallID). - IMONumber or MMSINumber must be provided. - StartDate/Time must be between [SentAt - 7 days] and [SentAt + 7 days] - If StartDate/Time is not provided, SentAt value is considered Get Active Security For Selected Ship Central SSN will provide the most relevant ship call and associated security details. - without ATDPortOfCall and - with closest ETAToPortOfCall or ATAPortOfCall to StartDate/Time - IMONumber or MMSINumber must be provided. - StartDate/Time must be between [SentAt - 7 days] and [SentAt + 7 days] - If StartDate/Time is not provided, SentAt value is considered Get Active Waste For Selected Ship Central SSN will provide the most relevant ship calls and associated waste details. - without ATDPortOfCall and - with closest ETAToPortOfCall or ATAPortOfCall to StartDate/Time - IMONumber or MMSINumber must be provided. - StartDate/Time must be between [SentAt - 7 days] and [SentAt + 7 days] - If StartDate/Time is not provided, SentAt value is considered
+Information may come from different PortPlus messages (different values of ShipCallID).
+IMONumber or MMSINumber must be provided.
+StartDate/Time must be between [SentAt - 7 days] and [SentAt + 7 days] If StartDate/Time is not provided, SentAt value is considered Get Active Security For Selected Ship Central SSN will provide the most relevant ship call and associated security details. - without ATDPortOfCall and - with closest ETAToPortOfCall or ATAPortOfCall to StartDate/Time IMONumber or MMSINumber must be provided.
+StartDate/Time must be between [SentAt - 7 days] and [SentAt + 7 days] If StartDate/Time is not provided, SentAt value is considered Get Active Waste For Selected Ship Central SSN will provide the most relevant ship calls and associated waste details without ATDPortOfCall and - with closest ETAToPortOfCall or ATAPortOfCall to StartDate/Time - IMONumber or MMSINumber must be provided. - StartDate/Time must be between [SentAt - 7 days] and [SentAt + 7 days] - If StartDate/Time is not provided, SentAt value is considered Get Active Bunkers For Selected Ship Central SSN will provide the most relevant ship call and associated Bunkers details which are active at StartDateTime.
+Information may come from different PortPlus messages (different values of ShipCallId). - IMONumber or MMSINumber must be provided. - StartDateTime must be between [SentAt - 7 days] and [SentAt + 7 days] - If StartDateTime is not provided, SentAt value is considered